-begins on the day after the day on which the Covid restrictions period was due to end, and
+begins on the day after the day on which the Covid restrictions period was due to end, and ends on the date on which the extended period of Covid restrictions is, at the time the period is extended, due to end.

-&lt;sup>1 Covid restrictions are restrictions introduced by Government regulations for the purpose of preventing or reducing the risk of the transmission of Covid-19 and which restrict certain business activity (see Section 4.2 for further details).
+1 Covid restrictions are restrictions introduced by Government regulations for the purpose of preventing or reducing the risk of the transmission of Covid-19 and which restrict certain business activity (see Section 4.2 for further details).

-&lt;sup>2 The exception to this is where the Covid restrictions are ended before the date on which they were due to end (and they were not amended or extended).
+2 The exception to this is where the Covid restrictions are ended before the date on which they were due to end (and they were not amended or extended).
 In such a case, the Covid restrictions period will end on the date they actually ended.